-Nice and the Côte d'Azur is a wonderful location for an art tour combining delightful hill top villages and the deep blue azure of the Mediterranean.
+For a France School Art Trip we recommend Nice and the Côte d'Azur.
+This is a wonderful location for an art tour combining delightful hill top villages and the deep blue azure of the Mediterranean.
 Marc Chagall and Henri Matisse both made homes in this region and there are museums dedicated to their work.Read More

-From Velasquez and El Greco to Picasso and Dali, Spanish art spans every imaginable style from the Baroque to Surrealism.
+Our Madrid School Art Trip explores the period from Velasquez and El Greco to Picasso and Dali and encompasses Spanish art of every imaginable style from the Baroque to Surrealism.
 Twentieth century art can be discovered at the Reina Sofia where Picasso's 'Guernica' takes pride of place and at the Thyssen Bornemisza which includes works by Paul Klee and Piet Mondrian.Read More

 Plan Your Tour With Confidence